 Offer sitter services

-Allow the caregiver time to rest by volunteering to sit with the cancer patient for a bit.
+Allow the caregiver time to rest by volunteering to sit with the person with cancer for a bit.
 Allow the caregiver to choose the time, if possible, so that they can determine the best time a rest.
 Even just a few hours can make a difference!

 Shopping pick up